While some mothers and educators prefer pristine clean kids at the end of the day. I do not.

 I hope I’ve inspired you to let your kids get their fingers, hands and even body dirty.
 Even I’m excited about try many of the mud activities over the next couple of weeks.
 It’s school holidays, so we have plenty of opportunities to get dirty.

-The best part about mud play is that it’s totally free.
+The best part about these mud play ideas is that they’re totally free.
 Dirt is everywhere!
 Go on, get into it!